-The launch of the 1921 Census for England and Wales takes place on 6th January 2022.
+The 1921 Census for England and Wales was launched on 6th January 2022.

 The imaging and transcription of the 1921 Census schedules for England and Wales held by the National Archives has been performed by Findmypast who also tackled the 1911 Census and the 1939 National Register.

 Our speaker, Mary McKee from Findmypast managed part of this process and is in a good position to explain more about the 1921 Census.

 The 1921 Census will be particularly important because of the dislocation caused by the First World War.
 It will vastly expand our knowledge of this period compared to the very limited view we have had from electoral registers.